-We further evaluate the initial model state at the end of 2014 in comparison to ice-sheet-wide observational data sets (Figure 5).
-We calculate the root mean square error (RMSE) of the modelled data compared to observations of ice thickness (Morlighem et al. 2017) and horizontal surface velocity magnitude (Joughin et al., 2016).
+ness (Morlighem et al., 2017) and horizontal surface velocity magnitude (Joughin et al., 2016).
 The diagnostics are calculated for subsampled data to reduce spatial correlation in the error estimates, and we show median values for different offsets.
-The comparison shows a wide diversity of the models in terms of their match with the observed ice thickness distribution (Figure 5a) and velocity (Figure 5b).
-We include a comparison with the logarithm of the velocity magnitude (normalised by 1 m yr-1), which reduces the emphasis of errors in high velocities at the margins (Figure 5c).
-These diagnostics are complemented by the absolute ice thickness change in ctrl_proj that serves as a measure of the model drift (Figure 5d).
-The largest thickness errors arise for coarse resolution models that show substantial mismatches, in particular, but not limited to the ice sheet margins.
-These are also models that do not apply calibration techniques to optimise the geometry during initialisation.
-Some of the models with the lowest RMSE for ice thickness (e.g. LSCE-GRISLI and UAF-PISM) show relatively large errors in velocity, indicative of the prioritised field during optimisation (thickness) and of the dependence between geometry and dynamic behaviour.
+The comparison shows a wide diversity of the models in terms of their match with the observed ice thickness distribution (Fig. 5a) and velocity (Fig. 5b).
+We include a comparison with the logarithm of the velocity magnitude (normalized by 1 m yr^{-1}), which reduces the emphasis of errors in high velocities at the margins (Fig. 5c).
+These diagnostics are complemented by the absolute ice thickness change in ctrl proj that serves as a measure of the model drift (Fig. 5d).
+The largest thickness errors arise for coarse-resolution models that show substantial mismatches in particular at (but not limited to) the ice sheet margins.
+These are also models that do not apply calibration techniques to optimize the geometry during initialization.
+Some of the models with the lowest RMSE for ice thickness (e.g. LSCE-GRISLI and UAF-PISM) show relatively large errors in velocity, indicative of the prioritized field during optimization (thickness) and of the dependence between geometry and dynamic behaviour.
 Nevertheless, a few examples show that low errors in thickness and velocity are not mutually exclusive.
-See supplementary Figs. S3, S4 and S5 for a visual comparison of individual models with observations for ice thickness, surface elevation and velocity, respectively.
+See Figs. S3, S4 and S5 for a visual comparison of individual models with observations for ice thickness, surface elevation and velocity, respectively.